prmail/wellpulse_mcp/README.md

 ### 🏢 Institution Data Tools

-> These tools require a valid institution identifier (`institution_id`) from your WellPulse account.
+> These tools require a valid institution identifier (`institution_id`) from your Wellness Pulse account.

 #### `get_institution_snapshot`
 A **point-in-time snapshot** of wellness data for your institution over a given window.